 Conversation has a kind of charm about it, an insinuating and insidious something that elicits secrets just like love or liquor. –Seneca

 Seminar is a practice of conversation based on close study and reading of a book.
 The aim of the practice is to help participants arrive at intelligent understandings and insights of their own, and to give participants the opportunity to improve habits of mind – concentration, reading, listening, reflecting, imagining and reasoning.

 The central focus of a seminar discussion is always a book.
 Why?
-For the simple reason that the book makes us work hard.
-That is the bar we are lifting our minds up to.
+For the simple reason that the book – especially th best books – makes us work harder.
+It sets the bar we lift our minds up to.
 For this reason, not any book will do, but a book with the highest stakes attached to them, and one that binds us together in common interest.
 We want masterpieces of human thought and imagination – real food for the mind and heart, objects of great beauty and, possibly, truth, and therefore objects of our highest desire.

 A presupposition of all seminars is that a book we place on the table for examination and inquiry and wonder – whether ancient or modern – that raises the bar and makes us work hard – might have truth, might have a definitive answer to one or more fundamental questions of importance to human beings.
 The possibility of truth is a working hypothesis.
 On the other hand, a certain book or passage might not be true, but that is something to see too, and to understand why.
 The books might move us to see things differently, sometime radically differently.
 Certain books can change your life.
 The seminar holds open this possibility as a matter of practical interest.
 Though the possibility of truth is central to seminar practice, books for us are not sacred cows.
 Agreement with the books is not a requirement, and we don’t worship them as religious relics.
 They are levers for learning, to get down to the bottom of things for ourselves.